Gaucher Disease

 Signs & Symptoms

-- Fatigue and pallor due to anemia.
+Fatigue and pallor from anemia

 History of Present Illness